 We have licensed our core intellectual property relating to IMVT-1401 from HanAll under the HanAll Agreement.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our Key Agreements" If, for any reason, the HanAll Agreement is terminated or we otherwise lose those rights, it would adversely affect our business.
+If, for any reason, the HanAll Agreement is terminated or we otherwise lose those rights, it would adversely affect our business.
 The HanAll Agreement imposes on us obligations relating to exclusivity, territorial rights, development, commercialization, funding, payment, diligence, sublicensing, insurance, intellectual property protection and other matters.
 We are also required to reimburse HanAll for half of budgeted research and development costs incurred by them with respect to IMVT-1401, up to an aggregate reimbursement amount of \$20.0 million.
 If we breach any material obligations, or use the intellectual property licensed to us in an unauthorized manner, under the HanAll Agreement, we may be required to pay damages to our collaborators and they may have the right to terminate the applicable licenses, which would result in us being unable to develop, manufacture and sell IMVT-1401, if approved.

-The HanAll Agreement obligates us to make certain milestone payments, some of which will be triggered prior to our commercialization of IMVT-
+The HanAll Agreement obligates us to make certain milestone payments, some of which will be triggered prior to our commercialization of IMVT-1401.

-We will be responsible for future contingent payments and royalties under the HanAll Agreement, including up to an aggregate of \$452.5 million upon the achievement of certain development and regulatory milestone events, which events will occur prior to our planned commercialization of IMVT-1401.
+We will be responsible for future contingent payments and royalties under the HanAll Agreement, including up to an aggregate of \$442.5 million upon the achievement of certain development and regulatory milestone events, which events will occur prior to our planned commercialization of IMVT-1401.
 Accordingly, we will be required to make such payments prior to the time at which we are able to generate any revenue, if any, from commercial sales of IMVT-1401.
 There can be no assurance that we will have the funds necessary to make such payments, or be able to raise such funds when needed, on terms acceptable to us, or at all.
 As a result, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts.